simplexlab/collectd_logstash_kibana/README.markdown

-Logstash can have many input, filter, and output conf files, just ensure they are prefixed with an ascending number (i.e. the "02_" and "99_") to keep them in the order required by logstash (i.e. within the /etc/logstash/conf.d use lower numbers for inputs, followed by filters, and finally outputs).
+Logstash can have many input, filter, and output conf files, just ensure they are prefixed with an ascending number (i.e. the "02_" and "99_") to keep them in the order required by logstash (i.e. within the /etc/logstash/conf.d folder use lower numbers for input conf files, followed by filters, and finally outputs).

 ### install collectd:
 ```